 If you are self-employed or an independent contractor, you have additional retirement options.
 You can enroll in a SEP IRA or a solo 401(k) plan.

-A SEP IRA is also a tax-advantaged retirement savings tool, in which your pre-tax money is invested tax-deferred until you take it out at retirement.
-A major benefit of a SEP IRA is the high contribution limit, which were $54,000 in 2017, not to exceed 25% of your income.
+An SEP IRA is also a tax-advantaged retirement savings tool, in which your pre-tax money is invested tax-deferred until you take it out at retirement.
+A major benefit of a SEP IRA is the high contribution limit, which is $57,000 in 2020, not to exceed 25% of your income.
 Another retirement savings tool you may consider is a solo 401(k) plan.

 Remember, it’s a good idea to talk to your accountant about the best options for your retirement savings so that you can take advantage of as many tax breaks as possible while you are saving for retirement.